AAFC-Bioinfo-AAC/metatranscriptomics-snakemake/docs/user-guide.md

 The raw input data must be in the form of paired-end FASTQ files generated from metatranscriptomics experiments.

-- Each sample must include both forward (R1) and reverse (R2) read files.

-**Example:**

-- **Dataset 1 Filename**: Sequencing reads (FASTQ) from beef cattle rumen samples are provided for three samples: `LLC42Nov10C`, `LLC42Sep06CR`, and `LLC82Sep06GR`.
-There is also a sub-sampled test file, `test_LLC82Sep06GR`, which can be used for all steps dealing with un-assembled data but will fail for the RNA SPAdes step.
+A set of sub-sampled raw FASTQ files are provided for testing (`data/test_LLC82Sep06GR_{r1,r2}*.fastq.gz`), which can be used for all steps dealing with un-assembled data but will fail for the RNA SPAdes step.

 ---